YourRoots by Genomelink

 Children(s): James Moore

-In 1794, Colonel John Isham Moore entered the world in Clarendon, South Carolina, United States, born to Isham Moore and Nancy Ann Singleton.
+In 1794, Colonel John Isham Moore entered the world in Clarendon, South Carolina, United States, born to Isham Moore Colonel And Nancy Ann Singleton.
 Colonel John Isham Moore married Jintsey Martha Sturdivant, and had children including James M Moore.
 Colonel John Isham Moore passed away in 1852 in Pike County, Alabama, United States.

 Find more search results for Colonel Moore